John Wolff's Web Museum

 position being set too high.
 Insufficient clearance between the lantern

 wheel and the segment lever roller results in the carry lever spring

-working against the overrun pawl torsion spring as it attempts to pull
+having to overcome the overrun pawl torsion spring as it attempts to

-the carry lever forward.
-Adjust the eccentric stop to lower the segment
+pull the carry lever forward.
+Adjust the eccentric stop to lower the

 - The previous problem is more difficult if it occurs in the

 leftmost (overflow) column, as there is no segment lever to adjust.

 (The pawl slides over a fixed pin attached to the frame plate).